-Three other species, which are also red listed under BoCC4 because of severe UK population declines, are not included in Table A1 as long-term monitoring data are not available: Wood Warbler, Pied Flycatcher and Whinchat.
-Shorter monitoring histories from BBS show thatWood Warbler and Whinchat have both declined by more than 50% over 23 years (1995-2018), whilst Pied Flycatcher has declined by more than 25% but less than 50% over the same period.
+Four other species, which are also red listed under BoCC5 because of severe UK population declines, are not included in Table A1 as long-term monitoring data are not available: Swift, Wood Warbler, Pied Flycatcher and Whinchat.

+Shorter monitoring histories from BBS show that Swift, Wood Warbler and Whinchat have all declined by more than 50% over 25 years (1995-2020), whilst Pied Flycatcher has declined by more than 25% but less than 50% over the same period.